 How Mastermind Groups Work

-Once upon a time, in the early 1900s, a farmer was driving through the rain in an old Model T. He noticed five men standing by a Lincoln touring car that was stuck in the mud, and decided to help.
+Once upon a time, in the early 1900s, a farmer was driving through the rain in an old Model T. He noticed five men standing by a Lincoln touring car stuck in the mud and decided to help.

 At one point, one of the men stepped forward to shake his hand, telling the farmer, “I made the car you’re driving.”

-“And I’m the man who made those tires,” added another in the group.
+“And I’m the man who made those tyres,” added another in the group.

-He then pointed to two of the others, saying, “Meet the man who invented the electric light, and the President of the United States.”
+He then pointed to two of the others and said, “Meet the man who invented the electric light and the President of the United States.”

 When the fifth man asked the farmer, “I guess you don’t know me either?” the farmer replied, “No, but if you’re the same kind of liar as these other darn fools, I wouldn’t be surprised if you said you were Santa Claus.”